gnufreex/Jenkins/README.md

 ![](Deploy.gif)

-Next we need to make a deployment for the Jenkins
+Next we need to make a deployment for the Jenkins.
+We use docker image jenkins/jenkins:lts and we open the needed ports.
+As we stared with one node cluster, NodePort will be combination of node ip and randomized port we will see in the UI, like in image bellow.

 ![](docker-image.png)

+When we direct the browser to the mentioned socket, we will be greeted with jenkins interface asking for password.
+To get the randomized password, we will need to go in Rancher UI to Cluster >> quickstart (this is name of the cluster) and then launch kubectl in top right corner.
+There we need to see name of the pod